 Getting proper walking safari shoes is important for several reasons.
 First of all, if you’re walking in the bush, you need good closed-toe shoes, never flip flops or sandals.
 I hate to break it to you, but snakes, spiders, and scorpions are never far from your feet.
 And your toes are delicious.
 If you are super-paranoid about being bitten by a snake, take mid or tall hiking boots (safari boots) instead of low hiking shoes so your ankles are also covered.
 I personally think it’s overkill to wear tall hiking boots and they’re not that comfortable in the hot months.
 My feet suffer from claustrophobia.
 For me, low-height hybrid hiking shoe/ trainers are the perfect safari shoes.

 I always bring my Keen hiking shoes.
 They are an older model of the Targhee II.
 I just love them.
-I bought them second hand (they were hardly worn and I was super broke) a few years ago for our week-long hike in Yellowstone and have been using them ever since.
+I bought them second hand (they were hardly worn and I was super broke) a few years ago for our week-long hike in Yellowstone and have been using them ever since (that makes them 6 year old!).
 They are breathable and they dry super quick.
 This is handy if you are clumsy like me and tend to accidentally step into creeks and rivers.
 Keen hiking shoes have what they call KeenDry ( a waterproof breathable membrane).
 Not just a gimmick, it totally works and they are dry within a couple hours.
 When choosing your walking safari shoes, I always recommend to get shoes that are waterproof and breathable.
 For an African safari I also wear hike ultra light smartwool socks.
 I know, wool sounds hot, but they wick moisture well and you can wear them for many days and they don’t smell.
 It’s amazing!
 Since my hiking shoes are the most bulky shoes that I take on an African safari, they are the ones I wear on the plane.
-Make sure you choose hiking shoes that also function well for daily wear.
+Make sure you choose hiking shoes that also function well for daily wear, and not some that will end up in the bottom of your wardrobe for months.

 Shoes for Camping while on a Safari